 SGMP’s first big success story was its annual conference.
 The first one was held in Columbia, Maryland, in 1983.
 The education theme was "Spending Government Money Powerfully"… and that theme is as relevant today as it was then.
 There were just 68 attendees and 36 consultation tables (exhibits) at that very first conference.
 SGMP has since attracted nearly 1,000 attendees and has hosted a 50,000-sq. ft. exhibit hall at what is now called the NEC (National Education Conference).

 SGMP has grown quite a bit in all areas since its founding as an organization for government "planners."
 A quarterly magazine was introduced in 1999.
 The organization hired its first executive director, Carl C. Thompson, in 2001.
 Our own designation program — the Certified Government Meeting Professional (CGMP) — was also launched in 2005.
 The "P" in our name now stands for "Professionals."
 A new mission statement was approved by the members in 2012.

 Today, SGMP’s membership is served by 21 chapters.
-We are managed by ASCENT Management and a national board of directors committed to the continued growth of the Society and expansion of member benefits that are delivered through education, resources and networking.
+We are managed by an executive director and a national board of directors committed to the continued growth of the Society and expansion of member benefits that are delivered through education, resources and networking.
 SGMP is poised to be a leader in the meetings industry — now and into the future.